dead-claudia/github-limits/README.md

 ### Issue comments

-- min length: 1 character
+- Min length: 1 character
-- Max length: 262144 bytes (65536~262144 characters depending on utf8-encoded size)
+- Max length: 262144 bytes (65536-262144 characters depending on UTF8-encoded size)

 *This was verified by POST-ing bodies of various sizes to a dummy issue via the V3 API.*